 nerve repair for oral and maxillofacial surgeons

-Oral and maxillofacial surgeons may encounter nerve deficits with a myriad of causes, including dentoalveolar surgery and tumor resection.
-Some patients may recover over time, while others have varying degrees of permanent impairment.
-Fortunately, there are surgical solutions available to address these and other related injuries.
+Oral and maxillofacial surgeons may encounter nerve deficits with a myriad of causes, including dentoalveolar surgery and tumor resection.1,2 Some patients may recover over time, while others have varying degrees of permanent impairment.3 Fortunately, there are surgical solutions available to address these and other related injuries.

 trigeminal nerve injuries

-Trigeminal nerve injuries stemming from trauma, dentoalveolar procedures, or onocologic resection significantly impact patient quality of life, both physically and emotionally.
+Trigeminal nerve injuries stemming from trauma, dentoalveolar procedures, or oncological resection significantly impact patient quality of life, both physically and emotionally.
 Simple everyday activities like eating, drinking or brushing teeth can become a challenge.
-Even worse, studies show these nerve injuries can lead to increased social anxiety, difficulty managing emotions and clinical depression.1,2
+Even worse, these nerve injuries have been shown to significantly affect patients’ ability to enjoy social contact, ability to eat and enjoy food, and ability to maintain an emotional state without irritability.4

 See iatrogenic trigeminal procedures